-- ➤ Being able to freely organise is a key workplace right in most countries.
-Only two platforms in Ghana (Black Ride and Eziban) could evidence that freedom of association and the expression of collective worker voice were assured.
-Black Ride went further to recognise an independent collective body of workers publicly and formally. - ➤ Thus, under Fair Representation, two platforms were awarded the basic point, and one platform was awarded the advanced point.
+- Being able to freely organise is a key workplace right in most countries.
+Only two platforms in Ghana could evidence that freedom of association and the expression of collective worker voice were assured.
+Black Ride was the only platform that went even further to recognise an independent collective body of workers publicly and formally. - Thus, under Fair Representation, two platforms were awarded the basic point, and one platform was awarded the advanced point.